 5037 AB Tilburg - The Netherlands

 The arrival of a public signal worsens the adverse selection problem if informed investors are risk-averse.
-To illustrate the mechanism, I propose a dynamic model with a public signal and endogenous participation.
-In this set-up, the public signal reduces uncertainty which boosts informed investors' participation leading to a more toxic order flow.
-I confirm the model's empirical predictions by estimating the effect of the publication of the weekly change in oil inventories on liquidity via a difference-in-difference strategy.
-Precisely, the mean bid-ask spread doubles immediately after the release and volume increases by 32 percent regardless of the report's content.
+Precisely, the public signal reduces uncertainty which boosts informed investors' participation leading to a more toxic order flow.
+I confirm the model's empirical predictions by estimating the effect of the publication of the weekly change in oil inventories on liquidity via a difference-in-differences strategy.
+I show that the mean bid-ask spread doubles immediately after the release and volume increases by 32 percent regardless of the report's content.
 Further, in line with the model, implied volatility drops and insider's trading increase after the report's publication.